 “Conversational AI” is a term that has been gaining momentum in the context of chatbots and voice assistants over the past few years.
 But what does it mean exactly?
 What advantages does Conversational AI have for businesses and how can we make use of this technology?

-In this article, we want to investigate these questions and look at current technological challenges and the promising future of AI-based automated dialogue systems.
+In this article, we want to investigate these questions.
+We’ll look at current technological challenges but also on the promising future of AI-based automated dialogue systems.

 What is Conversational AI?

 The term Conversational AI is not always used consistently, which results in quite a lot of misunderstandings.
 Conversational AI is a form of artificial intelligence that allows having automated, natural language-based dialogues with chatbots and voice assistants.
-Thus, Conversational AI can be understood as an umbrella term that includes text-based and voice-based automated services alike, as for example chatbots and voice assistants.
+Therefore, Conversational AI can be understood as an umbrella term that includes text-based as well as voice-based automated services, for instance chatbots and voice assistants.

 Successful Conversational AI is used when a person can ask a question – whether by text or voice – and within seconds, they receive a natural language-based response that delivers the information they wanted.